-The play Bah Humbug! is a modern-day adaptation of Charles Dickens’ tale, A Christmas Carol, about a miserly Scrooge, ghosts and Vancouver’s Downtown Eastside.
+The play Bah Humbug! was a modern-day adaptation of Charles Dickens’ tale, A Christmas Carol, about a miserly Scrooge, ghosts and Vancouver’s Downtown Eastside.

-Bah Humbug! is a musical that is performed annually in December.
+Bah Humbug! is a musical that used to be performed annually in December.
 It’s based on the classic Dickens’ Christmas tale but has a definite Vancouver and Downtown Eastside twist.

 About the Play

-Running in various forms over its nine years of existence, Bah Humbug! has become a Vancouver Christmas tradition.
-Set in Vancouver’s present-day Downtown Eastside, the story is about Scrooge, a hotel landlord and pawnshop operator, who profits from the city’s less fortunate.
+Running in various forms over its ten years of existence, Bah Humbug! became a Vancouver Christmas tradition.
+Set in Vancouver’s present-day Downtown Eastside, the story was about Scrooge – a hotel landlord and pawnshop operator – who profited from the city’s less fortunate.

-The play is a musical directed by Vancouver’s Renae Morriseau and starring JUNO Award-winning singer Jim Byrnes.
+The play was a musical directed by Vancouver’s Renae Morriseau and starring JUNO Award-winning singer Jim Byrnes.

-In addition to providing wonderful entertainment, the production addresses social issues facing Vancouver’s Downtown Eastside as well as the role of reconciliation in the city.
+In addition to providing wonderful entertainment, the production addressed social issues facing Vancouver’s Downtown Eastside as well as the role of reconciliation in the city.

-The play appeals to a wide audience, from children to seniors.
-Some of its content though is appropriate more for folk ages 10+ as it addresses mature subjects, like drug use.
-The story and its subject matter can be suitable for younger children too, and can provide a great discussion starter, all depending on the child and what their parents are comfortable with.
+The play appealed to a wide audience, from children to seniors.
+Some of its content though was appropriate more for folk ages 10+ as it addressed mature subjects, like drug use.
+The story and its subject matter could be suitable for younger children too, and could provide a great discussion starter, all depending on the child and what their parents were comfortable with.

 When and Where

-Bah Humbug! ran in 2018 from December 6th until the 22nd (excluding December 10th and 17th) at the Goldcorp Centre for the Arts at 149 West Hastings Street in downtown Vancouver.
+Bah Humbug! ran in 2019 on select days from December 5th until the 21st (excluding December 9th and 16th) at the Goldcorp Centre for the Arts at 149 West Hastings Street in downtown Vancouver.

 Shows took place Tuesdays to Saturdays at 7:30 pm.
 There were also matinees at 2:00 pm on Saturdays and Sundays.

-Tickets to the musical last year cost $39 for adults and $24 for both students (with valid ID) and children (up to 17 years of age).
+Tickets to the musical in 2019 cost $39 for adults and $24 for both students (with valid ID) and children (up to 17 years of age).
 These prices were the same as ticket prices the year before.
-Early-bird 4-packs of tickets were also available for $99.
+Early-bird 4-packs of tickets were also available for $110.
 All prices were inclusive of taxes and online fees.

 Below is some other interesting information about the Bah Humbug! play.